The Happy Hollisters: Description

 Their father, Mr. John Hollister, owns a general store named The Trading Post, where he sells hardware, sporting goods, and toys.
 Mrs. Elaine Hollister tries to help her children solve mysteries and is always ready with handy tips for solving cases.

 Joey Brill and Will Wilson appear as rivals of the Hollister family's in most books.
 While not actually villains, they appear as obstacles and annoyances to the Hollisters' mystery-solving efforts in most plots.
-Usually Joey and Will's disruptive actions are shown to be the result of lack of awareness, apathy, or indifference, rather than malicious motives.
+Usually, Joey and Will's disruptive actions are shown to be the result of a lack of awareness, apathy, or indifference, rather than malicious motives.